-All freshmen must declare their major during the spring term of their freshman year.
+All first year undergraduates will have an opportunity to declare a major during the spring term and receive a departmental advisor and a home department, but may remain an undesignated sophomore should they want more time to decide.
 Details on this process can be found on the Declaring your Major page.
 You can explore your major options via the links in this section and see our advice on making your choice below.

 Choice of Major Advice